-Overall, Finasteride does not boost hair growth by much: on average, a man can expect around a 12% hair count increase in a little under a year.
+Overall, Finasteride does not promote hair growth by much: on average, a man can expect around a 12% hair count increase in a little under a year.

 Does Laser Hair Therapy Reduce DHT?

 The DHT Mobsters aren’t even acknowledged by a laser therapy device.
-Rather, laser hair therapy allows you to focus on the right treatment.
-Since dying hair follicles aren’t getting enough nutrients, laser hair therapy provides lacking energy in the form of laser light and boosts nutrients.
+Rather, laser hair therapy allows you to focus on the right treatment to combat dht induced hair loss.
+Since dying hair follicles aren’t getting enough nutrients, laser hair therapy provides lack of energy in the form of laser light and boosts nutrients.
 For your hair, this means you can expect 3 results with a scientifically engineered device: